cnblogs/semantic-kernel-dashscope/README.md

 # SemanticKernel.DashScope

-Make DashScope work with Semantic Kernel and KernelMemory.
+Make DashScope work with Semantic Kernel and Kernel Memory.

 ## Get started with SemanticKernel
 Add the NuGet package to your project.